Skip to main content

 2023

-• November: The bill was scrutinised in more depth at 'Committee' stage
+• The bill was scrutinised in more depth at the 'committee stage'

-A smaller group of MPs are selected to form the Bill Committee.
-They spend two weeks doing a line-by-line examination of the bill’s clauses.
-Minister Jacob Young takes over responsibility for the Renters Reform Bill following the Prime Minister’s November reshuffle.
+A smaller group of MPs were selected to form the bill committee.
+They spent two weeks doing a line-by-line examination of the bill’s clauses.
+Minister Jacob Young took over responsibility for the Renters Reform Bill following the prime minister’s November reshuffle.

-• October: MPs debated the bill at 'Second Reading'
+• MPs debated the bill at 'second reading'

 In this stage, MPs from across all political parties gathered to debate the main principles of the bill.

 After a long wait, the Renters Reform Bill's passage through parliament finally began in the House of Commons.
-This stage is called 'First Reading'.
+This stage is called the first reading.

 2022